mui/mui-x/docs/data/data-grid/column-dimensions/column-dimensions.md

 - `onColumnResize`: Called while a column is being resized.
 - `onColumnWidthChange`: Called after the width of a column is changed, but not during resizing.

-### Persisting column width

-When the `columns` prop reference is updated, the column width is reset to the `colDef.width` value and any resizes will be lost.
-This is because the Data Grid considers update of the columns prop as a new set of columns, and the previous state is discarded.

-To persist the column width when the `columns` prop is updated, set the `unstable_persistColumnsWidth` prop to `true`.

-{{"demo": "ColumnSizingPersistWidth.js", "disableAd": true, "bg": "inline"}}

 ## Autosizing

 Data Grid allows to autosize the columns' dimensions based on their content.
 Autosizing is enabled by default.
 To turn it off, pass the `disableAutosize` prop to the Data Grid.